Capabilities

 Manual Installation

-# Clone module to modules directory
+# Clone capability to modules directory

 cd modules/